 Simply scan your e-passport at the barrier.
 The system runs a face-recognition check against the chip in your passport, then if you're eligible to enter the UK the gate opens automatically – all in a matter of seconds. (source)

-Why am I sharing this anecdote?
 Immigration processes are dehumanizing at the best of times.
-In that momentary encounter with the immigration officer, your entire identity is reduced to a series of categories.
-Even though many of the officers I’ve encountered over the years have struck me as “machine-like” – surely a reflection of the mundane and repetitive nature of the job, which is of course another argument for automation – there is still a small space for verbal negotiation should you need to clarify your purpose.
+In that brief encounter with the immigration officer, one's entire identity is reduced to a series of categories.
+Even though many of the officers I've encountered over the years could be described as "machine-like" – surely a reflection of the mundane and repetitive nature of the job, which is of course another argument for automation – there is still a small space for verbal negotiation should you need to clarify your purpose.
 There is also space for simple human expression.
-It’s amazing how far a smile and a simple greeting can get you when navigating bureaucratic structures.
+It's amazing how far a smile and a simple greeting can get you when navigating bureaucratic structures.
 But that interactive and performative space is denied with automation.

 I am not a technological pessimist.
-Technology is by definition automation in the sense that its primary function has always been to improve our interaction with the world, removing “friction” from repetitive processes.
+Technology is by definition automation in the sense that its primary function is always to improve human interaction with the world, removing "friction" from repetitive processes.
 But there are some instances where automation is being touted by authorities as an improvement to social life, while in reality it serves to make power relations more opaque.
 EPassport systems are one such example.